What is Justice Week?

 - Highlight the work undertaken every day by individual legal practitioners - particularly that work which is undertaken pro bono - to improve access to justice and the rule of law.

-When is Justice Week taking place?
+When did Justice Week 2018 take place?

 National Pro Bono Week (NPBW) was conceived in 2001 by the then Attorney General and the Attorney General's Committee to recognise the contribution that legal professionals make, free-of-charge, to people and organisations in need of legal advice and representation who would otherwise be unable to afford it.
 It was run and funded by the three professional bodies.